vavgoustis/PU5058-Week2/README.md

 # PU5058-Git
- My personal repository for the Introduction to Health Data Science class at the University of Aberdeen.
+ My personal repository for Week 2 Activities in the Introduction to Health Data Science class at the University of Aberdeen.